kmransom56/autogen/python/packages/autogen-core/docs/src/agentchat-user-guide/quickstart.md

 # Quick Start

 AgentChat API, introduced in AutoGen 0.4x, offers a similar level of abstraction as the default Agent classes in AutoGen 0.2x.
-This guide demonstrates how to migrate basic examples from AutoGen 0.2x to AgentChat in AutoGen 0.4x.

 ## Installation